-Graduate Masters Student Tuition (\$695 per quarter hour)Graduate Doctoral Student Tuition (\$1,139 per quarter hour)Education Masters Student Tuition (\$465 per quarter hour)
+Master of Engineering Student Tuition (\$886 per quarter hour)

+Graduate Doctoral Student Tuition (\$1,139 per quarter hour)

+Education and Biology Master's Student Tuition (\$466 per quarter hour/ with teaching contract)

-Students are not eligible for WWU grants and scholarships, but may apply for Federal Direct Student Loans.
+Starting Summer 2022 or later, students are not eligible for WWU grants and scholarships, but may apply for Federal Direct Student Loans.
 The balance of the tuition not covered by awarded loans must be paid by the financial clearance deadline.

-WWU High School Enrichment Tuition (\$250 per class, limited to 4 credits per quarter)
+Walla Walla University High School Enrichment Tuition (\$250 per class, limited to 4 credits per quarter)

 The High School Enrichment Program provides qualified high school seniors the opportunity to enroll in Walla Walla University courses on a space-available basis.
 Dual credit may be earned for both the high school diploma (at the discretion of the high school) and a university degree.
 Courses will appear on the university transcript.
 Any class fees are the responsibility of the student.
-Please note that students do not get refund after the fifth day into the classes.
+Please note that high school students do not get a tuition refund after the fifth day into the quarter.
+This applies for both on-and off-campus housing.